 The COVID-19 pandemic has disrupted, and may continue to disrupt, our lung diagnostic testing operations.
 To protect the health and well-being of our workforce, partners, vendors and customers, we provide voluntary COVID-19 testing for employees working on-site, implemented social distance and building entry policies at work, restricted travel and facility visits, and followed the States of Colorado and Kansas' public health orders and the guidance from the Centers for Disease Control and Prevention (CDC).
 Employees who can perform their duties remotely have the option to work from home.
-Our sales, marketing and business development efforts have also been constrained by our operational response to the COVID-19 pandemic.
+Our sales, marketing and business development efforts may be constrained by our operational response to future COVID-19 variant outbreaks.
 We will continue to adjust our operational norms, as needed, to help slow the spread of COVID-19, including complying with government directives and guidelines as they are modified and supplemented.

-The COVID-19 pandemic and the surge associated with the Delta and Omicron variants have negatively affected our lung diagnostic testing-related revenue and our clinical studies.
-For example, cancer patients had more limited access to hospitals, healthcare providers and medical resources as steps were taken to control the spread of COVID-19.
+The COVID-19 pandemic and the surge associated with multiple variants have negatively affected our lung diagnostic testing-related revenue and our clinical studies.
 Beginning in the third quarter 2020, the Company's COVID-19 testing services began to experience rapid growth with a peak in the first quarter 2021; however, subsequent to this peak, we experienced a rapid decline in COVID-19 testing revenue primarily as a result of a few significant contracts that expired as well as the ongoing increase in COVID-19 vaccination rates across the U.S. and the adoption and availability of at-home testing.
-We do not anticipate the need for COVID testing to be commensurate with the peak demand experienced during the first guarter 2021 and instead expect the demand to moderate as new variants and infections occur.
-The reduction in demand for COVID-19 diagnostic testing will be a key indicator of continued recovery and is taken as a positive sign for both our Lung Diagnostic and Biopharmaceutical Services during 2022.
+We do not anticipate the need for COVID-19 testing to be commensurate with the peak demand experienced during the first quarter 2021 and instead expect the demand to moderate as new variants and infections occur.
 There is no assurance that our COVID-19 testing program will continue to be accepted by the market or that other diagnostic tests will become more accepted, produce quicker results or are more accurate.
 Further, the longevity and extent of the COVID-19 pandemic is uncertain and the need for COVID-19 testing could vary which could have a significant effect on our results of operations and profitability.
 As a result, increases in revenue due to any increase in demand for these diagnostic tests may not be indicative of our future revenue.
-For example, we began to see recovery during the fourth quarter 2020 in our core lung diagnostic testing as our delivered tests exceeded first quarter 2020 delivered tests.
-The Company's sales efforts continued to be impacted by the COVID-19 pandemic during the first half of the first quarter 2022 due to surges associated with variants, which negatively affected the growth rate of our core lung diagnostic testing-related revenue and our clinical studies.
-However, we began to see further recovery during the latter half of the first quarter and throughout the second quarter 2022 in lung diagnostic testing as health care practitioners, including pulmonologists, increasingly returned to pre-pandemic related care.
-While the full outcome of the COVID-19 pandemic is unknown, it continues to negatively impact our ability to grow and scale our business in line with our expectations and disclosures at the time of our initial public offering (IPO).